ChrinovicMu/Kernel-Process-Manager-/README.md

 -under development

 ## Description
-This project simulates how a kernel manages processes
+This project simulates how a kernel manages processes Each individual thread represents a single task/process(for now) :)

 ## Requirements
 -C version c99